y20k/escapepod/README.md

 **Version 0.8.x ("Gehen Die Leute")**

 Escapepod is a simple and lightweight app for listening to podcasts.
-It's bare bone approach may not be to everyone's taste: Escapepod has no podcast discovery feature.
+Escapepod is a podcast player with a minimalistic approach, that may not be to everyone's liking.
+The app has only a single screen.
+Playback controls and a list of podcasts that shows the five most recent episodes each.
+Escapepod has no podcast discovery feature.
 It only offers a very simple search option and it opens RSS podcasts links when you tap them in a web browser.

 Escapepod is free and open source.
 It is published under the [MIT open source license](https://opensource.org/licenses/MIT).
 Want to help?
 Please check out the notes in [CONTRIBUTING.md](https://github.com/y20k/escapepod/blob/master/CONTRIBUTE.md) first.